Electronic engineering: Education and training

 Electronics is a subfield within the wider electrical engineering academic subject.
+In electronics engineering ceramics are materials used to create electronic components.
+Ceramics are used for the creation of connectors, elements for encapsulation, multilayer capacitors, resistors, and sensors.
 Electronics engineers typically possess an academic degree with a major in electronics engineering.
 The length of study for such a degree is usually three or four years and the completed degree may be designated as a Bachelor of Engineering, Bachelor of Science, Bachelor of Applied Science, or Bachelor of Technology depending upon the university.
+During a bachelor’s degree, students usually complete a capstone course at the end of their degree.
+The capstone project involves designing and completing a real world project using knowledge from previous courses.
 Many UK universities also offer Master of Engineering (MEng) degrees at the graduate level.

 Some electronics engineers also choose to pursue a postgraduate degree such as a Master of Science, Doctor of Philosophy in Engineering, or an Engineering Doctorate.
 The master's degree is being introduced in some European and American Universities as a first degree and the differentiation of an engineer with graduate and postgraduate studies is often difficult.
 In these cases, experience is taken into account.
 The master's degree may consist of either research, coursework or a mixture of the two.
 The Doctor of Philosophy consists of a significant research component and is often viewed as the entry point to academia.